 - one letter of recommendation (no more than two letters of recommendation will be considered.)

 The High School Leaders Program applicant pool is evaluated to create a highly qualified and diverse class.
 Participants are chosen from throughout Virginia.
-Interviews are usually conducted in late January and early February and decisions are made in March.
+Interviews for the 2022 class will be conducted in late March/early April and decisions will be made in mid-April.
 Students for the program are chosen through a careful selection process that includes the following considerations:

 - complete application and essay